tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan_target update`

-Update scan target of organization.
+Update the name or schedule of a specific scan target.

 **Usage**: